-recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I recommend that Options pays Mr M the balance.
-I further recommend interest be added to this balance at the rate of 8% a year simple for any time, in excess of 90 days, that it takes Options to pay Mr M from the date it receives notification of his acceptance of this decision, as set out above.
+recommendation: If the amount produced by the calculation of fair compensation exceeds $\pm 160,000$, I recommend that Options pays Mr M the balance.
+I also recommend interest be added to this balance at the rate of 8% a year simple for any time, in excess of 90 days, that it takes Options to pay Mr M from the date it receives notification of his acceptance of the decision, as set out above.